 Enterprise SEO Tools

 When a site and business reach the enterprise level, tools like Moz, ScreamingFrog, and DeepCrawl struggle to manage those sites.
-Once you know the behavior of your site and what you’ll need to track, it’s good to look at the tools that can help make your enterprise SEO life better.
+Once you know the behavior of your site and what you’ll need to track, it’s good to look at the tools that can help improve your enterprise SEO life.

 Among those tools, Botify has been the strongest.

-As each team manages a set of pages, sub-domains, entirely new domains and releases blog posts that support all of the work they do, Botify pulls everything with analytics and GSC data into one seamless interface.
+As each team manages a set of pages, sub-domains, and entirely new domains and releases blog posts that support their work, Botify pulls everything with analytics and GSC data into one seamless interface.

 Other tools that I’ve covered provide added information around keyword analysis, content insights, low-hanging fruit, ROI estimates, and comprehensive competitive reporting.